assembly-ai-hackathon-2022/MuseumMuse/README.md

 # MuseumMuse

-A mobile app built for Assembly AI Hackathon 2022.
+A mobile app built for Assembly AI Hackathon 2022 ([devpost link](https://devpost.com/software/museummuse)).

 ## How to run the app locally on iOS